Backups

 Open Windows File Explorer: You can do this by clicking on the icon in the taskbar.
 Alternatively almost every keyboard on a Windows PC has a Windows key (it’s the one with the Windows icon).
 You can open File Explorer by pressing Windows+E

-Windows Explorer looks like this, and you need to navigate to your Local Disk "C" drive:
+Windows Explorer looks like this, and you need to navigate to your Local Disk "C" drive: and find the "Users" folder.

 user folders

-In Windows File Explorer if you look in the "Users" folder you will see some entries like this.
+Inside the "Users" folder you will see some entries like this.
 Generally the data you will need to back up is stored in the "Users" folder that has your account name.
 So on My PC its "john".

 select the folder with your name, and